qamar345/qamar345/README.md

-# Hi there! 👋 I'm Qamar
+# Hi there! 👋 I'm Qamar Naveed

 Welcome to my GitHub profile!
 I'm a passionate **MERN Stack Developer**, **Tech Enthusiast**, and an advocate for learning and growing through coding.
 I enjoy working on diverse projects that solve real-world problems, from **web development** to **AI-driven solutions**.